dqualizer/dqualizer/README.md

 the [local-repos](./local-repos) folder and edit the [antora-local-playbook.yml](antora-local-playbook.yml) like in the example

-If you finished development add the repo url and the branch, if needed default is main, to the [antora-playbook.yml](antora-playbook.yml) and push to the docs branch of the dqualizer main repo
+If you finished development, push the docs into the corresponding repo and add the url and the branch, if needed default is main, to the [antora-playbook.yml](antora-playbook.yml) and push to the docs branch of the dqualizer main repo